-Interests: Incidence Geometry, Combinatorics, Spectral Graph Theory, Additive Number Theory and Polynomial Methods.
+Interests: Incidence Geometry, Extremal Combinatorics, Spectral Graph Theory, and Polynomial Methods.

 Inspired by a famous open problem posed by Jacques Tits on existence of semi-finite generalized polygons, for which no progress has been made so far in the case of generalized hexagons, we solve a specific case of an easier version of the problem where non-existence is proved after assuming that the generalized hexagon contains a particular subhexagon.
-We consider the split Cayley hexagon and its dual for the subhexagon.
 We show that (a) no generalized hexagon contains as a full proper subgeometry, (b) every near hexagon containing is a finite generalized hexagon, and hence isomorphic to or the triality hexagon via the classification result of Cohen and Tits.

 The following computer code constructs Table 1 and 2, and verifies Lemma 3.1: GSplit2.g.

 Bart and I discovered a new near octagon corresponding to the finite simple group in July 2014.
 Here we give its construction, prove several of its properties, and find a “Suzuki tower of near polygons” corresponding to the Suzuki tower of finite simple groups.
 We also give geometric constructions of some well known strongly regular graphs using this new near octagon and its subgeometries.
-Moreover, we construct another new near octagon as a subgeometry.
+Moreover, we construct another new near octagon as a subgeometry, related to the group .

-We give a generalization of a result of Alon and Füredi, and show how this elementary result on zeros of polynomials is connected to various other results in Coding Theory, Finite Geometry and Polynomial Identity Testing.
+We prove a generalization of a result of Alon and Füredi, and show how this elementary result on zeros of polynomials is connected to various other results in Coding Theory, Finite Geometry and Theoretical Computer Science.
 This in combination with the earlier work of Clark, Forrow and Schmitt suggest that much like Combinatorial Nullstellensatz, the Alon-Füredi Theorem is a fundamental result on polynomials with connections to various important topics in mathematics.
 Here is a video of a talk I gave on this paper to a general scientific audience.

 We extend the work done in by proving that there is no semi-finite hexagon containing any of the known generalized hexagons of order and as full subgeometry.
 Moreover, we show that the split Cayley hexagon is not contained in any generalized hexagon as a full subgeometry.
 The code in main.g constructs computer models of small generalized hexagons that we use in our computations and the code in main.sage performs all the computations mentioned in Section 4.